‘A mind ripped apart by madness’

 Lesley Fontaine (Camilla Carr), a troubled single woman in her thirties, lives in an isolated farm estate miles from the nearest town.
 Someone is committing murders in the vicinity, and the only suspects are Lesley or her brother Kevin (Chelsea [Chelcie] Ross).

-Despite the attentions of compassionate Doctor Emerson (Gene Ross), Leslie sinks further into depression and sexual frustration; her only source of happiness is her own brother, to whom she is attracted.
+Despite the attentions of compassionate Doctor Emerson (Gene Ross), Leslie sinks further into depression and carnal frustration; her only source of happiness is her own brother, to whom she is attracted.
 But is Kevin real, or a figment of Lesley’s imagination?

 Keep My Grave Open, the fourth film by Texan director S.F.
 Brownrigg (Don’t Look in the Basement; Scum of the Earth), can seem dauntingly slow and minimalistic to those unfamiliar with his earlier work.
-However, if the viewer can set aside the desire for gory thrills and prepare for a slow psychological mood-piece there’s a great deal to be enjoyed.
+However, if the viewer can set aside the desire for violent thrills and prepare for a slow psychological mood-piece there’s a great deal to be enjoyed.